JobaerChowdhury/jobaerchowdhury.github.io/_posts/2015-09-06-picture-language.md

 the unit square specify a frame contained within the original frame.”
 </div>

 Now we can use the transformPainter to define various transformations.
-For example the flipVert and flipHoriz like this.
+For example the *flipVert* and *flipHoriz* like this.

 {% gist b2734592c1192521f51e %}

-Result of flipHoriz on wave painter is shown in <a href="#fig3">Figure-1.3</a>.
+Result of *flipVert* and *flipHoriz* on wave painter is shown in <a href="#fig3">Figure-1.3</a>.

 <div id="fig3" class="image">
     <img src="/public/picture-language/flip-horiz.png" />
     <div class="caption">Figure-1.3: flipVert and flipHoriz on wave painter</div>
 </div>

-Now we will define two more transformations - beside and below.
+Next we define two more transformations, *beside* and *below*.

 {% gist 120b55055389b2c424b6 %}

-What below does is splits the frame into two half. and draws the two painters passed as parameters in the one half each.
+What *below* does is, it splits the frame into two half.
+And draws the two painters passed as parameters in one half each.
 Result of *(beside wave (flipHoriz wave)* is shown in <a href="#fig4">Figure-1.4</a>.
 The implementation of beside is very similar.

 <div id="fig4" class="image">
     <img src="/public/picture-language/beside.png" />
-    <div class="caption">Figure-1.4: Result of (beside wave (flipHoriz wave)</div>
+    <div class="caption">Figure-1.4: Result of (beside wave (flipHoriz wave))</div>
 </div>

-We can also define some recursive functions as painters.
-For example we can define a painter which will split the initial painter in smaller part with each subsequent call.
+We can also define recursive functions as painters.
+For example we can define a painter which will split the initial painter in smaller part on each subsequent call.

 {% gist 472fd348305dec45a96b %}

 The result of performing *(rightSplit wave 6)* is shown in <a href="#fig5">Figure-1.5</a>.
-Similarly we can also define another method upSplit, which will split recursively the image in upward location.
+Similarly we can also define another function upSplit, which will split the image recursively in upward location.

 <div id="fig5" class="image">
     <img src="/public/picture-language/right-split.png" />